titusowuor30/SmartLoan/README.md

 # SmartLoan
-The user interface for LoanMe an android loan app
+The user interface for SmartLoan an android loan app